TheThingsNetwork/lorawan-stack/doc/content/gateways/lora-basics-station/cups.md

 The `<server-address>` is the address of {{% tts %}}.
 If you followed the [Getting Started guide]({{< ref "/getting-started" >}}) this is the same as what you use instead of `thethings.example.com`.

 The `<gateway-api-key>` is the API Key you created above.
-Copy your gateway API Key in to a `gateway-api.key` file (the filename is not important) as an HTTP header in the following format:
+Create a file named `gateway-api.key` and copy your gateway API Key in as an HTTP header in the following format:

 ```
 Authorization: <gateway-api-key>